FiveElementsLabs/orbit-defi/README.md

 ## Security

 If you find bugs, please [contact us on Discord](https://discord.gg/WVpsDphE).
+Alternatively, you can open an issue here on GitHub or send an email to [vincenzo@fiveelementslabs.com](mailto:vincenzo@fiveelementslabs.com).

 ## Documentation